Finding Freedom in the Kitchen

 This is where I found Salt Sugar Smoke.

-From somewhere inside the overwhelming shelves and stacks, this simple book spine caught my eye.
-It’s the only book I brought home that trip — I’d call that growth, if the next trip hadn’t resulted in twenty-three more.
-Yikes.
+From somewhere inside the overwhelming shelves and stacks, this simple book spine caught my eye and made the long flight home with me.

-When I was young, food preservation meant vacuum seals, shelf stabilization, and flash freezing.
+When I was young, food preservation meant vacuum seals, shelf stabilization (through preservatives) and flash freezing.
 It was about efficiency and convenience, not stewardship.

 This book showed me another way — the opposite way.

 Through Diana’s lens, preserving became a kind of return.
-A conversation between hands and seasons: I made this — how do I keep it well?
+A conversation between hands and seasons.
 This book felt familiar and inspiring all at once.

 She makes “putting up” look enticing.
 Jams, pickles, smoked fish, bottled syrups.
 Nothing flashy, just grounded.
 Beautiful.
 Using what the land and seasons gave.
 The time given to the preserving isn’t a chore with Diana, it’s a gift from the generations before you and the seasons ahead of you.